Updated on June 9, 2025

 2. Master The Art of Balance

-2. Learn From The Experts
+3. Learn From The Experts

-The best way to discover Thai food is with a Thai chef, so you can ask your in-villa private chef to make some Thai dishes for you during your stay in Phuket or Koh Samui.
+The best way to discover Thai food is with a Thai chef, so you can ask for a private chef to make some Thai dishes for you during your stay in Phuket or Koh Samui.
 This way, you can discover new dishes that can fit your dietary preferences.
-For added fun, you may also ask your villa’s Guest Experience services to help arrange for an in-villa cooking lesson with a professional chef.
+Working with a private chef also gives you a great opportunity to discover ways of food service and preparation in a luxury villa, which can be an educational experience in itself.

 Related Article: Taste the Culture: Experience Koh Samui through Thai Cooking Classes